Arrival: Entry of the vessel at a port to cargo loading or unloading, or to avoid any danger.

 Cabotage Port: A port used for trade operations between a nation´s ports.

 Cargo: Freight or set of goods or merchandise loaded, stowed and carried by a ship from one port to another.

-Cargo Type: The segment of merchandise moved through ports according to its shape and physical characteristics (General, Containerized, Ro-Ro, General, Liquid Bulk, Solid Bulk, Others).
+Cargo Type: The segment of merchandise moved through ports according to its shape and physical characteristics (General, Containerized, Ro-Ro, Liquid Bulk, Solid Bulk, Others).

 Containership: A specialized vessel for the transportation of containers.